Coaching

 is pointing to the value of somatic intelligence in coaching and other

-Emotional Intelligence, which has been shown to be a better predictor of
+Emotional Intelligence, which is a better predictor of

 5: Even Coaches Need Coaches